 St Peter's seeks to be aware of its impact upon the environment and deploys a range of strategies to minimise it.
 Power consumption is evenly split between natural gas and electricity.
 All electricity is sourced from renewable sources for which we pay a premium.
-In recent years, we have reduced our carbon dioxide output by 40% (2013 to 2019) through initiatives ranging from small scale switch it off campaigns to significant investment in fabric of our buildings.
-Heaters in students' rooms are being progressively upgraded so that we stop heating empty rooms.
+Heaters in students' rooms are being progressively upgraded so that we stop heating empty rooms and we now better understand the thermal properties of many rooms and the thermal behaviour of the students in them.
 Future building refurbishments are mindful of energy savings that might be achieved.
 Our menus feature meat less frequently.
 Those living in college are encouraged to separate recyclables from their waste whenever possible.
+Our new-build development works to PassivHaus principles.